In search of a spot in the Philippines with diving, beaches, waterfalls, and easy access, we ended up in the region of Moalboal on Cebu Island.

 Moalboal is 92 km Southwest of Cebu City on Cebu Island and travel time there varies from two and half hours to six, depending on traffic.

-From Cebu City, you must head to the South Bus Terminal where there are departures every 30 minutes to Moalboal.
-The best bus line for travelers is the more comfortable yellow Ceres Bus Line that costs one way 109 PHP.
-Travel time to Moalboal via the bus is three hours, but that can take significantly longer with Cebu traffic typically around four hours.
+From Cebu City, you must head to the South Bus Terminal, where there are departures every 30 minutes to Moalboal.
+The best bus line for travelers is the more comfortable yellow Ceres Bus Line, which costs one way 110 PHP.
+Travel time to Moalboal via the bus is three hours, but that can take significantly longer, with Cebu traffic typically around four hours.
 If coming from the airport, don’t forget to factor in time to the bus terminal.
-Altogether, it may take around six hours if not more— which for 92 km that’s pretty crazy.
+Altogether, it may take around six hours, if not more— which for 92 km, that’s pretty crazy.

-Once you reach Moalboal you’ll need to hire a tricycle or motorbike drive to take you the 3-4 kilometers to reach Panagsama Beach or White Beach.
+Once you reach Moalboal, you’ll need to hire a tricycle or motorbike to take the 3-4 kilometers to reach Panagsama Beach or White Beach.
 The typical fare is around 100 – 200 PHP.
-If you’re a foreinger expect to pay around 200 PHP.
+If you’re a foreigner, expect to pay about 200 PHP.

 When is the Best Time to Visit Moalboal?